ANRAR4/DyeLeatherArmor/README.md

 ## Dye leather armor

-This repository contains programs for finding crafting recipes for specific colours of leather armor in Minecraft.
+This repository contains programs for finding crafting recipes for specific colours of leather armor in Minecraft(Java Edition).

 A tool to generate a crafting recipe for any craftable colour of leather armor can be found at https://anrar4.github.io/DyeLeatherArmor/